Welche Arten von Feuchtesensoren gibt es und wo werden sie eingesetzt?

 Most of our crops and vegetable plants are grown in greenhouses.
 During the growth phase, the plants need special temperatures and humidity to grow optimally.
 In greenhouses and botanical greenhouses, however, it is often not easy to keep an eye on and therefore control the temperature and humidity at all levels.

-Surface-mounted humidity sensors: humidity protection in demanding environments
+On-wall humidity sensors: humidity protection in demanding environments

-On-wall humidity sensors are particularly suitable for applications with very high humidity levels of 90% or more.
+On-wall humidity sensors are particularly suitable for applications with very high humidity levels of 90 % or more.
 Such high humidity - often in combination with very high or very low temperatures - can be found outdoors, in laboratories or cold rooms as well as in swimming pools and the like.

 Back to blog